dlobba/lwb-cc2538/README.md

-In addition, the tool used by Contiki to connect to the device seems to be compiled using a 32bit arch, hence by default it won't work on 64bit architecture.
+In addition, the tool used by Contiki to connect to the device seems to be compiled using a 32bit arch, hence by default it won't work on 64bit architectures.

-It is therefore to add the i386 architecture to the repository and install the compiling toolchain for it.
-Note that this step effectively provide a side way to install the `ia32-libs` which were previously used for the purpose and are no longer available.
+It is therefore required to add the i386 architecture to the repository and install the compiling toolchain for it.
+Note that this step effectively provide a side way to install the `ia32-libs` which was previously used for the purpose and is no longer available.

 With root privileges: